-For suction lift applications, lantern rings are required to prevent air from leaking into the pump through the stuffing box.
+For suction lift applications, lantern rings are required to prevent air from leaking into the pump, through the stuffing box, or at the joints.

 The pump seals or packings depend on the liquid being pumped for lubrication.
 Excessive air can prevent proper lubrication with resultant damage to them.